 Commitments to Parents

 Teachers also have important commitments to parents.
 In addition to teachers, parents are integrally involved in the education of their children.
-Consequently, the following teacher ethics are necessary in meeting commitments to parents.
+Consequently, the following teaching ethics are necessary for meeting commitments to parents.
 They are as follow:

 1. Keep Parents Informed of Students' Academic Progress

 Although schools are responsible for giving a report card of student academic progress to parents, students' individual teachers have the duty to keep parents informed about their kids daily subject activities in the classroom.
 This is usually done in the form of regularly scheduled parent and teacher meetings through the PTA.
 However, if a student suddenly stops doing homework and gets poor test scores, it is the teacher's responsibility to immediately inform the parents.

 2. Inform Parents of Students' Learning Disabilities